skx/sysbox/README.md

 ## calc

-A simple calculator, which understands floating point-operations, unlike `expr`.
+A simple calculator, which understands floating point-operations, unlike `expr`, and has some simple line-editing facilities built into its REPL-mode.

 The calculator supports either execution of sums via via the command-line, or as an interactive REPL environment: